Royal Mail rubber band: Royal Mail response

 The Royal Mail emphasises that it instructs staff to re-use and not to abandon rubber bands, and that in mid-2004 it changed the colour of bands used from brown to red so that they are easier to spot and retrieve.
-It notes that neither the company, nor to its knowledge any staff, have ever been fined for rubber band littering; and that contemporary red rubber bands are designed to be more biodegradable than previously used brown bands, so as to lessen the environmental impact.
-Finally, the company notes that it is seeking to redesign certain processes to diminish the use of bands.
+In 2009 Royal Mail stated that neither the company, nor to its knowledge any staff, had ever been fined for rubber band littering; and that the red rubber bands they were then using were designed to be more biodegradable than previously used brown bands, so as to lessen the environmental impact.
+Finally, the company stated that it was seeking to redesign certain processes to diminish the use of bands.

 In July 2021, news outlets reported an update from one of Royal Mail's Twitter accounts telling customers they could return rubber bands by putting them in postboxes, although the tweet has since been deleted.

 Cultural phenomenon

 The UK press exhibits a fascination with the whimsical side of the issue: what to do with discarded bands.
 The Guardian newspaper went as far as to dedicate an editorial column to the subject.
 More frequently the media solicits and presents lists of suggestions, with BBC Radio 4's PM programme including suggestions of guitar strings, chopping board stabilisers and handlebar fasteners.

 Less frequently, papers discuss whether postmen or the Royal Mail should be fined for littering; the Keep Britain Tidy campaign group has suggested that environmental protection laws should be used to levy on-the-spot fines of £80 for dropping litter, with the penalty rising to £2,500 if the case goes to court.